msrsooraj/hello_hostname/README.md

 This will only work in Ubuntu Machines.

-Provisioning multiple Azure Ubuntu VMs under a single loadbalancer with the above command in the Run Shell Script attribute will install and run a flask application in each VM.
-Hitting the DNS name of the loadbalancer will return the name of the VM from which the request was served.Testing Pending.
-These scripts are only useful for testing.
+Running the above command will install the falsk python packages and run a small flask-python application in the background in port 80.

+curl'ing localhost will return the hostname.
+You can also hit the ip address of the vm from a browser.
+Make sure the security gorup rules allow traffic to reach vm if you are hitting it directly.

+This script was developed to test if a load balancer is sending requests to all the vms registered under it.
+Running the shell command directly in the terminal or using launch templates or arm templates will provsion VMs with the said flask application running.
+Hitting the loadbalancer in its DNS Name will retrun the host name of the server that served the request.